seb-sojka/kata-word-search/README.md

 Note: Input and output section is taken from instructions given for this exercise.

+There is no user error protection where the user tries to run a word search without words, no character grid, wrong format, or wrong file type.

 ## Build and Run ##
 ### Linux ###
 First, update the gcc and g++ as to avoid errors in compiling, building, and running the program.
 They can be update or installed by the following commands in terminal.